ilich/MvcReportViewer/README.md

 **ProcessingMode(ProcessingMode mode)** - Sets ReportViewer report processing mode.
 Default processing mode is ProcessingMode.Remote.

+**LocalDataSource<T>(string dataSourceName, T dataSource)** - Registers local report data source.

 **LocalDataSource(string dataSourceName, DataTable dataTable)** - Registers local report data source.
 The default local data source provider (MvcReportViewer.SessionLocalDataSourceProvider) stores data in user session.
+There is also MvcReportViewer.SqlLocalDataSourceProvider provider which stores SQL queries.
+You have to add SqlLocalDataSourceProvider.ConnectionString application configuration to your Web.config file to be able to use this provider.
+The configuration values is your connection string name.
+Please check MvcReportViewer example for further information.

 ### Controller Extensions